 Wondering what is moleskin compared to corduroy?
 There are similarities between corduroy and moleskin, but the latter is shorn for a softer texture that is a little flatter.

-Both corduroy and moleskin are shorn to achieve that soft fabric texture; however, moleskin is commonly heavier because of the thickness.
+Both corduroy and moleskin are shorn to achieve that soft fabric texture; however, moleskin is commonly heavier because of its thickness.
 Corduroy has a texture of small loops of thread on one side.
 It is used for waistcoats, shirts, pants, and the like.

 What is Moleskin vs. Velvet?